 2.55.
 "Outer surface" means those components of the vehicle, which may be contacted by the pedestrian in case of an accident.
 The outer surface may include the bumper, the bonnet, the fenders, but also external airbags or other components.

 2.56.
-"Relevant Vehicle Width (RVW)" is the maximum width of the vehicle without devices for indirect vision, measured on or in front of a vertical transverse plane passing through the front axle of the vehicle.
+"Relevant Vehicle Width (RVW)" is the maximum width of the vehicle without devices for indirect vision, but with accessories (e.g. wheel guard extensions), measured on or in front of a vertical transverse plane passing through the front axle of the vehicle.

 2.57.
-"Sensing Time (ST)" means the duration from the time of the first contact of the flexible lower legform impactor (FlexPLI) with the vehicle outer surface to the initiation of the deployment module.
+"Sensing Time (ST)" means the duration between the time of the first contact of the flexible lower legform impactor (FlexPLI) with the vehicle outer surface and the initiation of the deployment module.

 2.58.
-"Sensors" are pedestrian contact sensors that detect a pedestrian contact with the front of the vehicle.
+"Sensors" are devices that detect a pedestrian contact with the front of the vehicle.
 These sensors include, but are not limited to, accelerometers, fibre optic sensors, pressure sensors, etc.

 2.59.
 Testing of the DPPS: the headform impact tests on the DPPS can be performed in three ways: statically, dynamically or combined.